surajS0106/Terraform-EKS-Cluster/README.md

 Share your journey with your network and tag me, [Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
 Let's learn together!

 Happy learning and blogging! 🌟

+Note : I have cloned this repo from Aman Pathak as he has publicly shared this project and using it for my personal project.
+A huge shoutout to him for making this and all credits go to him!